samvasko/ipython-osx/Readme.md

 # IPython notebook native client or Mac
 Notebook is a great program, but it missing some good integration with host operating system.
 This project aims to fix that without having to ship custom JS.
-If you are asking what excatly does that mean, check the roadmap below.
+If you are asking what exactly does that mean, check the roadmap below.

 **Every contribution is very welcome! :beers:**

-### Bulding
+### Building
 1. Clone the repo
-2. Open the xcode projec
+2. Open the Xcode project
 3. Run it

 ### Usage
 **Not ready yet**

 ### Overview
-IPython notebook is a web based computational enviroment, so the general overview looks like this `[ Browser ] <-> [ JS ] <-> [ Server ].
-This project aims to replace the browser with a native client without sacrificing compatibilty.
+IPython notebook is a web based computational environment, so the general overview looks like this `[ Browser ] <-> [ JS ] <-> [ Server ].
+This project aims to replace the browser with a native client without sacrificing compatibility.

 ### Roadmap
 I have a feeling that there is plenty